Impact Report/Strategic Plan

 • Culture of Innovation: A strong, supportive organizational culture that continuously seeks creative solutions to complex challenges and supports staff and stakeholders in their efforts to innovate.

-The Sustainability pillar is designed to ensure the long-term viability and success of the Region 9 Head Start Association (R9HSA).
+The Sustainability pillar is designed to ensure the long-term viability and success of the Head Start WEST (HSW).
 This pillar is grounded in strengthening the operational infrastructure of the Association, diversifying its funding sources, and advocating for policies that will promote continued growth and financial stability.
-By focusing on these key areas, R9HSA aims to create a foundation that will allow it to thrive and expand its impact for years to come.
+By focusing on these key areas, HSW aims to create a foundation that will allow it to thrive and expand its impact for years to come.

 Desired Outcomes: for Sustainability:

-Stronger Leadership: A well-prepared and effective board and staff leadership that ensures consistent, strategic growth and direction for R9HSA.
+Stronger Leadership: A well-prepared and effective board and staff leadership that ensures consistent, strategic growth and direction for HSW.

 Diverse Funding: A broad range of funding sources that ensure financial resilience and reduce the risk of relying on a single source.